Upper-class Housing Assignments

-Housing cancellations are granted only in cases where the resident is leaving the university due to a leave of absence (medical, personal, or academic), withdrawing or transferring from the university, Studying Abroad, Graduating (and no longer enrolled as a CMU student), Academic or Financial Suspension, or for Exchange Students returning home after one semester.
+Housing cancellations are granted only in cases where the resident is leaving the university due for one of the following reasons: Leave of Absence (medical, personal, or academic), Withdrawing or Transferring from the university, Studying Abroad, Graduating (and no longer enrolled as a CMU student), Academic or Financial Suspension, or for Exchange Students returning home after one semester.
 Cancellations to move off-campus (or for reasons not listed above) are not granted outside of the Open Cancellation period, which occurs immediately following Room Selection in the spring semester.

 Incoming first-year students and students who apply for on-campus housing after Room Selection do not have an open cancellation period and thus will not be released from their contract once signed, except for the reasons stated above.

 Residents who need to cancel their campus housing are responsible for notifying Housing Services as soon as possible.
 Failure to notify housing could result in a smaller refund amount.

 Housing cancellations that occur due to a change in enrollment status (such as withdrawal, leaving of absence, etc.) or for other approved reasons, are subject to a room rate refund only after the room has been completely vacated and key access has been turned into Housing Services.
 Approved cancellations will receive a pro-rated refund based on the date that keys are returned and the room is vacated and left in good condition.